skedgeme/wrecker/examples/Client.md

   can generate the JSON conversion functions for us automatically.
 - `OverloadedStrings` is a here so Redditors don't yell at me for using `String` instead of `Text`.
-- `DuplicateRecordFields` lets us use the `username` field in two records...welcome to the future.
 - `CPP`...ignore that...

 ```haskell